 What causes vasculitis?

 The causes of most forms of vasculitis remain unknown.
-Infections are strongly suspected of playing a role in many forms, however.
-For example, hepatitis B (a virus) causes some cases of polyarteritis nodosa, and hepatitis C (another virus) is the cause of most cases of cryoglobulinemia.
-Bacterial infections have been suspected of playing a role in Wegener’s granulomatosis, and some patients with Wegener’s that is limited to the upper respiratory tract are treated only with an antibiotic, Bactrim (trimethoprim/sulfamethoxazole).
+Infections are strongly suspected of playing a role in in forms such as the association of hepatitis B (a virus) and polyarteritis nodosa, and hepatitis C (another virus) and cryoglobulinemic vasculitis.
+Bacterial infections have been suspected of playing a possible role in granulomatosis with polyangiitis (GPA, formerly known as Wegener’s) which is the reason that some patients with GPA that is limited to the upper respiratory tract are treated only with an antibiotic, Bactrim (trimethoprim/sulfamethoxazole).
 A general theory that applies to many types of vasculitis is that the disease results from the occurrence of a particular infection in a person whose genes (and other factors) make him/her susceptible to developing vasculitis.

 What is going to happen to me?

 The course of vasculitis is often difficult to predict.
-Some types of vasculitis tend to occur only once and not return.
+Some types of vasculitis may occur only once and do not return.
 Other types are prone to recurrences.
-For all patients with vasculitis, it is essential to be evaluated by physicians experienced in the treatment of these diseases.
-Most forms of vasculitis are treatable (see below), and many patients may achieve remissions through treatment.
-The trick is often in balancing the types of medications necessary to control the disease and the risk of side–effects that those medicines often bring.
-A primary aim of several ongoing new studies in vasculitis is to find drugs that help maintain remissions.
+For all patients with vasculitis, it is essential to be evaluated by physicians who are experienced in the treatment of these diseases.
+Vasculitis is treatable, and many patients achieve remissions through treatment.
+It is important to balance the types of medications necessary to control the disease and the risk of side effects that those medicines often bring.
+A primary aim of several ongoing new studies in vasculitis is to find drugs that help maintain remission.

 Is vasculitis curable?